Paris en rose © French Moments

 • Je vois la vie en rose: the story of the song

-When we saw this amazing sunset over the city of Paris (see photo below), we could have sung: “Je vois la vie en rose!” (or should we say: “Je vois Paris en rose!”).
+When we saw this amazing sunset over the city of Paris, we could have sung, “Je vois la vie en rose!”
+(Or should we say, “Je vois Paris en rose!”).

-Here are a little story and the lyrics of a song that has become some kind of an anthem for anything ‘French’ to the world.
+Here is a little story and the lyrics of a song that has become an anthem for anything ‘French’ in the world.

 About the song

-La Vie en rose” is arguably one of these French songs that have met international recognition.
+La Vie en Rose” is arguably one of these French songs that have met international recognition.
 It was written in 1945 by French singer Édith Piaf (19 December 1915 – 11 October 1963).
-She released the first single in 1947.
+She released her first single in 1947.

 The literal translation of the song’s title is “Life in Pink“.
 It also means “Life in Rosy Hues” or “Life through Rose-coloured glasses“.
 Although the lyrics are from Édith Piaf, the melody was composed by Marguerite Monnot and Louis Guglielmi, aka Louiguy.